Your submission was sent successfully! Close

 We mentioned a few telco use cases in this blog but the list here is certainly not all inclusive, and there are many more industry sectors that can have specific use cases needing support for URLLC.
 Real-time kernel is a perfect fit for any such use case, but enterprises need production-grade and supported systems.
 This is where Canonical can help.

-Canonical offers real-time kernel with Ubuntu Server 22.04 LTS, via Ubuntu Pro, Canonical’s comprehensive enterprise security and compliance subscription, covering all aspects of open infrastructure.
-Ubuntu Pro with real-time kernel is an enterprise-grade operating system, ready for production systems that require URLLC telco solutions.
+Canonical offers Real-time Ubuntu via Ubuntu Pro, Canonical’s comprehensive enterprise security and compliance subscription, covering all aspects of open infrastructure.
+Real-time Ubuntu is enterprise-grade, ready for production systems that require URLLC telco solutions.

-Real-time kernel is also available for Ubuntu Core 22, and is offered to enterprise customers with a Dedicated Snap Store.
+Real-time Ubuntu is also available to Ubuntu Core customers with a dedicated enterprise App Store.
 Ubuntu Core is the fully containerised Ubuntu variant that is optimised for edge devices, such as those at the telco edge cloud.

-With a 10-year extended security service included, and available support services, enterprise customers can focus on their mission-critical business operations, whilst Ubuntu with real-time kernel ensures a fast and secure telco infrastructure.
+With a 10-year extended security service included, and available support services, enterprise customers can focus on their mission-critical business operations, whilst Real-time Ubuntu ensures a fast and secure telco infrastructure.

 Summary

 Real-time kernel is a capability that addresses the needs of ultra-reliable and low latency telco use cases often found in multiple industry sectors, such as automobile, manufacturing, automation, healthcare, and smart city services.
-Canonical provides Ubuntu Pro with real-time kernel to customers in these sectors with an extensive security guarantee and support services.
+Canonical provides Real-time Ubuntu to customers in these sectors with an extensive security guarantee and support services.

-Ubuntu with real-time kernel is generally available for your telco use cases; read our announcement for details.
+Real-time Ubuntu is generally available for your telco use cases; read our announcement for details.
 If you also would like to learn more about Ubuntu Pro’s security features for telco, you can watch our webinar and read our blog.

 Contact us